pyOpenSci/pyopensci.github.io/_posts/2024-05-14-pyos-guide-to-pyconus-2024.md

  <img src="/images/newsletter/04-2024-newsletter/ms-pycon-2024.png" alt="Watch the video" width="720" height="540" border="10" />
 </a>

+Be sure you're at the Maintainers Summit not only for the opening remarks at 11:00 AM, but also so that you don't miss [Carol Willing's](https://github.com/willingc) 11:15 AM talk: Team Compass: Setting a course for a dynamic project!

 ### <i class="fa-solid fa-comment"></i> 11:45--12:15 PM: Making Beautiful, Publication Quality Tables in Python is Possible in 2024
 *Ballroom BC*\
 **[Rich Iannone](https://github.com/rich-iannone) & [Michael Chow](https://github.com/machow)**\